-This is regarded as the highest point in Mussoorie situated in area called “Landour”.
-Which is know to be the oldest inhabited place of Mussoorie
+This is regarded as the highest point in Mussoorie situated in the area called “Landour”.
+Which is known to be the oldest inhabited place of Mussoorie

-Gun hill is the second highest point in Mussoorie it is also known as picnic spot for the locals.
-From this points, Mussoorie appears to be changing colors in every minute.
+Gun Hill is the second highest point in Mussoorie it is also known as a picnic spot for the locals.
+From this point, Mussoorie appears to be changing colors every minute.
 It looks amazing from here.

-This is also known as Botanical Gardens of Mussoorie were established by geologist Dr. H.Fackner in the last century..
+This is also known as the Botanical Gardens of Mussoorie was established by geologist Dr. H.Fackner in the last century..

-Highest Peak of Mussoorie near Lal Tibba.
-It is about 5 kms from the Tourist Office and one can go on horse back or on foot.
-Snow view from this spot is exhilarating.
+The highest Peak of Mussoorie is near Lal Tibba.
+It is about 5 km from the Tourist Office and one can go on horseback or on foot.
+The snow view from this spot is exhilarating.

 Camel’s Back Road

-It starts from Kulri Baazar near Rink Hall and ends at Library Baazar covering a total distance of about 3 kms.
-The main charm of this froad is horse riding and wlking.
-Sunset view of the Himalayas is superb.
-Camel’s Rock with a life like resemblace can be seen from the spot near Mussoorie Public school.
+It starts from Kulri Baazar near Rink Hall and ends at Library Baazar covering a total distance of about 3 km.
+The main charm of this road is horse riding and walking.
+The sunset view of the Himalayas is superb.
+Camel’s Rock with a life-like resemblance can be seen from the spot near Mussoorie Public School.

-24 Kms from Mussoorie.
-Dhanaulti Dhanolti provides a breath-taking view of the valleys and the Himalayan peaks.
-The long wooded slopes, lazy outings, cool caressing breeze, warm and hospitable inhabitants, lovely weather and fabulous view of of snow covered mountains makes it an ideal retreat for a relaxed holiday.
+24 kms from Mussoorie.
+Dhanaulti Dhanolti provides a breathtaking view of the valleys and the Himalayan peaks.
+The long wooded slopes, lazy outings, cool caressing breeze, warm and hospitable inhabitants, lovely weather, and fabulous view of snow-covered mountains make it an ideal retreat for a relaxed holiday.